Anonymous vs. Confidential Surveys: Everything you need to know

 Be Transparent From the Start

 Tell people exactly how the survey works.
-What’s collected… what’s not… who sees it... who doesn’t.
+What's collected, what's not, who sees it, who doesn't.
+Vagueness freaks people out but clarity makes them chill.

 Define "Anonymous" or "Confidential" Clearly

-Spell it out... literally like this:
+Spell it out, literally like this:

-“This survey is anonymous.
-We’re not collecting your name, email, or IP.”
+- "This survey is anonymous.
+We're not collecting your name, email, or IP."

-“This survey is confidential.
-Your responses are tied to your profile but seen only by [team/role].”
+- "This survey is confidential.
+Your responses are tied to your profile but seen only by [team/role]."

 If they have to guess, they'll stop trusting.